In 1880, George Pullman set out to build a utopian community in Chicago.

 George Pullman tried to discourage drinking in his community by limiting bars to just one in the Florence Hotel, which only served company executives and their guests.
 More than a century later, Argus Brewery welcomes everyone from the Pullman community and beyond to come enjoy a drink and a tour of their facility.
 The historic building once housed the horses that distributed beer for famous brewer Joseph E. Schlitz.

 Owned by a father-and-son brewing team, this beloved Pullman brewery offers a popular 90-minute tour where you can learn about the beer-making process, the story of the brewery, and the history of the neighborhood — all while sampling the latest Argus brews.
-Tours book up fast, so make sure to plan ahead.

 Experience the new One Eleven Food Hall

-One Eleven Food Hall is part of a recent wave of cool food halls opening in Chicago.
-This one offers three unique stops — Laine’s Bake Shop (with tons of sweet and savory options), Exquisite To Go (with dishes meant to highlight culture through cuisine) and Majani (vegan soul food even carnivores will love) each have their own stalls and share an open dining space.
+One Eleven Food Hall is part of a recent wave of new food halls opening in Chicago.
+This one offers three unique stops — Laine’s Bake Shop (with tons of sweet and savory options), Exquisite To Go (with dishes meant to highlight culture through cuisine) and Majani (vegan soul food even carnivores will love) that each have their own stalls and share an open dining space.

 Each restaurant is owned by a local entrepreneur and the shared space allows them to test out new recipes and build their fanbase without the overhead costs of maintaining individual brick and mortar shops.
 And it also means you get to try a whole bunch of delicious, locally made food under one roof.